Waw (letter): Pronunciation in Modern Hebrew

 Vav has three orthographic variants, each with a different phonemic value and phonetic realisation:

-In modern Hebrew, the frequency of the usage of vav, out of all the letters, is about 10.00%.
+In modern Hebrew, the frequency of the usage of vav, out of all the letters, is one of the highest, about 10.00%.

 Vav as consonant

 Consonantal vav (ו) generally represents a voiced labiodental fricative (like the English v) in Ashkenazi, European Sephardi, Persian, Caucasian, Italian and modern Israeli Hebrew, and was originally a labial-velar approximant /w/.